 3. Love Your Job: The New Rules for Career Happiness by Kerry Hannon

 Changing jobs isn’t the only way to find career happiness; changing the way you approach the job you’re in can also be a successful strategy.
 That’s the starting point of Love Your Job, a guide to making work fulfilling and fun again, or even for the first time.
-This book aims to teach you to develop new habits that bring more purpose to your working day; rekindle your motivation by celebrating small successes; recognise negative patterns that stop you enjoying your job; and craft an entrepreneurial attitude that will get you noticed.
+This book aims to teach you to develop new habits that bring more purpose to your working day; rekindle your motivation by celebrating small successes; recognise negative patterns that stop you from enjoying your job, and craft an entrepreneurial attitude that will get you noticed.

 4. The Happiness Track: How to Apply the Science of Happiness to Accelerate Your Success by Emma Seppala

 Many people have found career success has come at the expense of personal happiness and successful relationships.
 But Emma Seppala, an expert on health psychology and well-being, believes that professional and personal success need to go hand in hand.